RDLLab/RDLLab.github.io/_news/announcement_18.md

 related_posts: false
 ---

-Jonathon Schwartz is now Dr Jonathon Schwartz!
-He is now working at [Imbue](https://imbue.com).
-Congratulations, Johnny!
+Congrats to Jonathon Schwartz for his PhD conferral and new job at [Imbue](https://imbue.com)!